ganrad/aks-aspnet-sqldb-rest/README.md

     ![alt tag](./images/F-16.PNG)

-    Switch to the VSTS build agent terminal window and you will notice that a build request was received from Azure DevOps and processed successfully.
+    Switch to the Azure DevOps build agent terminal window and you will notice that a build request was received from Azure DevOps and processed successfully.
 See below.

     ![alt tag](./images/F-17.PNG)